ShahxHussain/Laptop-Shop-Calculator/README.md

 <h1>Laptops Shop Calculator</h1>

-<p>This repository contains a Python project for a simple Laptops Shop Calculator.
+<p>This repository contains a Python & C Language project for a simple Laptops Shop Calculator.
 The calculator is developed as a part of my first-semester project and aims to calculate the price of a laptop based on user-selected specifications.
-It prompts the user to provide details such as laptop generation, RAM size, ROM size, graphics type, and offers the option to include additional items like a mouse and keyboard, which are then factored into the total price calculation.</p>
+It prompts the user to provide details such as laptop generation, RAM size, ROM size, graphics type, and offers the option to include additional items like a mouse and keyboard, which are then factored into the total price calculation.</p> <br>
+In 2nd semester, I further developed it in C Language.

 <h2>Features</h2>